 - Does it fit well into my grid?

 The way you caption is so important.
-Stay authentic and true to yourself; your audience will know when you're trying too hard.
-Make it relevant to your photo and specific to your audience in mind.
-Keep in mind of the holidays, national days, and popular hashtags.
-Posing a question is also a fun way to get your audience’s interaction.
+Stay authentic and true to your brand; your audience will know when you're trying too hard.
+Make it relevant to your photo and specific to your audience.
+Keep special days in mind like the holidays, national days, and popular hashtags.
+Posing a question is also a fun way to interact with your audience.

-If you have your Instagram set to business (and you should) you can view what times to post gets you the best interaction.
+If you have your Instagram set to business (and you should) you can view which times to post that yield the best interaction.
 Pay attention to those times and post around them.
 You will definitely see a difference between stats.

 4. Cohesive theme